Buddy Miller, Chris Scruggs, and Fats Kaplin visit the House of Stathopoulo

 But as Epiphone discovered last fall during the Americana Music Conference, it's not just rising stars like Margo Price and Shovels & Rope who are turning on to this radical yet old school acoustic/electric guitar.
 GRAMMY winning artists like Lucinda Williams, Billy Bragg, and Ray Wylie Hubbard are enjoying the new Century sound, too.

-In the six months since the Masterbilt Century line was introduced, news has traveled fast among the very top Americana players that Epiphone has accomplished what many thought was impossible-- a great sounding acoustic/electric archtop that is not only affordable but sounds great plugged in with on-board volume and EQ that makes getting true acoustic guitar tone through an amp or PA system fast and easy.
+Since the Masterbilt Century line was introduced in 2017, news has traveled fast among the very top Americana players that Epiphone has accomplished what many thought was impossible-- a great sounding acoustic/electric archtop that is not only affordable but sounds great plugged in with on-board volume and EQ that makes getting true acoustic guitar tone through an amp or PA system fast and easy.

 Epiphone invited producer and songwriters Buddy Miller, Fats Kaplin, and Chris Scruggs to check out the Masterbilt Century Collection as a group and tell us their thoughts.
 We're happy to say the entire Collection-- the DeLuxe, the Zenith, and the Olympic --got a big thumbs up from these legends-in-the-making.
 We also got a little education into why finding a playable archtop has been so elusive until now.